Azure-Samples/contoso-real-estate/README.md

 # Entreprise-grade Reference Architecture for JavaScript

-This repository contains the reference architecture and components for building an entreprise-grade moderne microfrontends application.
-It is a collection of best practices, architure patterns, and components that can be used to build and deploy modern JavaScript microfrontends applications to Azure.
+This repository contains the reference architecture and components for building an entreprise-grade moderne modern composable frontends (or micro-frontends) and cloud-native applications.
+It is a collection of best practices, architure patterns, and components that can be used to build and deploy modern JavaScript applications to Azure.

 ## Table of Contents